andaamal/ThesisArtifacts/Traceability/README.md

 ## 1- Report Generation Template [SmartHome.txt](SmartHome.txt)
 This is the report generation template that reads block definition and requirements diagrams in SysML model created by Cameo Systems Modeler.
-This template creates a DSL descriptions that can be imported by DOORS using DXL library.
+We implemented this template to create a DSL descriptions that can be imported by DOORS using DXL library.

 ## 3- MI-DSL Classes [MI-DSL-classes.txt](MI-DSL-classes.txt):
 These classes descripe the SysML models and used to create the DXL Library to import SysML models in DOORS tool.